#3 — Repeating words for emphasis

 Repeating words can be too much.

-I’ve had readers tell me I repeated a word too much when I used it twice in one paragraph.
+I’ve had readers tell me before that I repeated a word too much when I used it twice in one paragraph.
 That may be an extreme, but it’s something to look out for.
 If you repeat a word, ask yourself if it’s essential.

 Or you can use the search tool and type in words that usually repeat, such as: